Guidance

 2. Change of Personal Circumstances (CPC)

-As a holder of national security clearance, you have a responsibility to report any change in your personal circumstances that could potentially affect your clearance.
+As a holder of national security clearance, you have a responsibility to report any change in your personal circumstances which could potentially affect your clearance.
 Guidance on how to submit a CPC.
 You are required to report the following events:

 • Change of nationality